d-eathrow/anonymousland/_posts/dealing-with-untrusted-homeservers.md

 ## Some extra tips

-Other things you can do are selecting homeservers carefully, it it suggested to choose a big and large homeserver with Administrators which you don't know, this should make you a lesser target.
+Other things you can do are selecting homeservers carefully, it is suggested to choose a big and large homeserver with Administrators which you don't know, this should make you a lesser target.